microsoft/azure-health-data-services-workshop/resources/docs/Postman_FHIR_service_README.md

 ### Resources

-A tutorial for using Postman with FHIR service is available on [docs.microsoft.com](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/use-postman).
+A tutorial for using Postman with FHIR service is available on [docs.microsoft.com](https://docs.microsoft.com/azure/healthcare-apis/fhir/use-postman).

 ### FAQ's / Issues

+- Error with ```POST AuthorizeGetToken```: Ensure you selected your environment in Postman and that you saved it.
-403 - Unauthorized:  Check the Azure RBAC for FHIR service ([link](https://docs.microsoft.com/en-us/azure/healthcare-apis/configure-azure-rbac)).
+- 403 - Unauthorized:  Check the Azure RBAC for FHIR service ([link](https://docs.microsoft.com/azure/healthcare-apis/configure-azure-rbac)).